AxSmasher44/binodBot/README.md

 # BinodBot
-binodBot is a discord bot that scrapes memes from your subreddit of choice and sends them on a discord server's text channel.
+binodBot is a discord bot that scrapes memes from your subreddit of choice and posts them on a discord server's text channel.